Feb 18, 2011read the 12 comments

 Very nice

-I make those kind of signage very often… plexiglass, mdf, steel, polyethilene or foamex.
+I make this kind of signage very often… plexiglass, mdf, steel, polyethilene or foamex.

-But I’m in Italy, don’t think my contact could be usefull.
+But I’m in Italy, don’t think my contact would be useful.

 Yes the recommendation of a sign maker can be valuable at times.
 I think adding a LED back illumination (yes it is possible even with smaller letters) will make the logo even more appealing.